ZhengyuWu0924/ECS150/REPORT.md

     ```"Error: no output file```.

-    Then run nothing but waiting next input.
+    Then run nothing, but just wait for the next input.

     *The shell will not die.*